• Skip to main content

 Why are you fundraising for the Panorama Cabin at the same time as the Uplift Telemark Campaign?

 The Panorama Cabin project is a long-term capital investment being developed in partnership with Nordic Canada.
 Funds raised for this project have come from personal and corporate donations specifically for the Cabin and are formally “Restricted” to the construction of the cabin and cannot be used for general operations or to cover any budget deficits.
 While we have some of the Cabin funds in place we still need more $ to complete the cabin.
-The Panorama Cabin campaign ends on March 31st.
+The Panorama Cabin campaign ends on March 31st, 2026.

 Are there any other fundraisers happening?

 Yes.
 We have developed a relationship with Pink Weasel Coffee.
 They are a small coffee roaster based in Summerland who make delicious, micro-batch roasted coffee.
 They will donate $5 from every bag sold back to Telemark.
 We encourage you to try some wonderful Pink Weasel coffee and help out the Club at the same time.
+We will also be looking at other fundraising options as needed.

 This has been discussed by the Telemark Board of Directors but is NOT thought to be a good strategy.
 The Board is concerned that if funds are borrowed we could be in an even worse situation next year if there should be another bad season.
 While we anticipate things to be back to normal for next season the board does not want to take that risk.
+The best strategy is to cover as much of the shortfall as possible now.

 Red Moose Immigration Services Inc. logoFresh Air Experience Logonordiq Canada logoIPS - Integrated Power Systems Logo